try-panwiac/vulnerable-front-end/README.md

 ## Open package.json in VS Code

-Checkov should found a vulnerability for morgan dependecy
+Checkov should find a vulnerability in the morgan dependecy

 ## Run a local Checkov scan